Medidata Blog

 Sponsors and CROs

 Image capture capabilities provide more comprehensive insights into the patient’s clinical trial journey by collecting more data outside of the trial site (compared to one-time visits).
 The images become a part of the patient record on a unified, secure platform and gives real-time visibility to help research teams make real-time decisions.
 It also lets sponsors and CROs enroll a larger population and select who they want to be a part of the study, allowing for more diverse patient groups.
-Clinical trial patient recruitment is also enhanced by having patients submit images of assessments to qualify for a trial (for example, if an EKG test were needed, a prospective participant could easily upload the image for review).
+Clinical trial patient recruitment is also enhanced by having patients submit images of assessments to qualify for a trial (for example, if an EKG test were needed, a prospective patient could easily upload the image for review).
 Finally, it frees up resources so study teams can focus on other things.

 Trial Sites